naoufu/khepri.discord/README.md

 - Uses a Recurrent Neural Network (RNN) to structure and capitalize the output, mimicking sentence structure and capitalization of learned text
 - Learns new words in real-time with an n-gram markov chain, which is positionally aware of the distances between different words, creating a more coherent sentence

-## Requirements
+## Running your own Installation
-- 3+ GB of RAM
+- Any device windows or any linux distro with at least 3 GB of ram
-- python 3.6+ minimum
+- Python 3.7 at least
+- If no version is specified, you can run the latest version of the package.

+You typically need to install the following requirements:
+- tensorflow-cpu or tensorflow
-- keras (Tensorflow backend)
+- keras(Tensorflow backend)
-- spaCy 2.0.0+
+- spaCy
 - spacymoji
-- numpy
+- nump==1.16.3
 - tweepy
 - discord.py
 - sqlalchemy
-- tensorflow

-## Installation
+This was ran under a **Windows** enviroment, so `python` could be `python3` in linux.
+**First:** Run the Requirements.txt file in the root folder:

 *I really recommend you install this in a virtual env, as you will install specific versions of some packages which might conflict on what you have.
 If not, you can just install it normally.*

-- This was ran under a **Windows** enviroment, so `python` could be `python3` in linux.
-**First:** Run the Requirements.txt file in the root folder:
+If you run into any issues, just run the command below.
 ```
 pip install -r requirements.txt
 ```
 --------------------------------------------------

-### Setup & Training
+### Setup & Training:
 Navigate to the `\armchairexpert\config` folder:
 - Create a copy of armchair_expert.example.py and rename it to armchair_expert.py
 - Create a copy of config/ml.example.py and rename it to config/ml.py